 - continue to identify and register heritage resources;

-- enable alterations and adaptive reuse of heritage properties through site plan approval (subject to heritage design requirements, as well as a development agreement option);
+- enable alterations and adaptive reuse of heritage properties (subject to heritage design requirements, as well as a development agreement option);

 - incentivize restoration of heritage structures on a site through density bonusing or a development agreement option;

-- encourage adaptive reuse of buildings which are not registered heritage properties, but are considered “landmark buildings” due to their architecture or historical use;
+- encourage adaptive reuse of buildings that are not registered heritage properties, but are considered “landmark buildings” due to their architecture or historical use;

-- require design requirements for development that abuts registered heritage properties; and
+- design requirements for development that abuts registered heritage properties; and

 - reduce development pressure on registered heritage properties and proposed heritage conservation districts.